casdoor/casdoor-website/docs/provider/saml/aliyun.md

 ![Select added Signing Key](/img/providers/SAML/aliyun_saml_signingkey_select.png)

-Fill in all the required information as below and submit.
+Fill in all the required information below and submit.

 - IDP IdentityId: Keep the same as Issuer URL in Casdoor.
 - SP Entity ID & SP ACS URL(SSO Location): Now fill in whatever you want.
-After completing the configuration of casdoor, you need to come to modify.
+After completing the configuration of Casdoor, you need to come to modify.
 - Assertion Attribute: Directly fill in as username.
 - Account Association Mode: Account Association